RockSolt/rocksolt.github.io/src/index.md

 layout: home
 title: The Story of Software
 image: "images/once-upon-a-time.jpg"
+description: |
+  Rockridge Solutions is a boutique software consulting firm that has been helping clients tell the story of their businesses for 20 years.
+Let Todd and John leverage the power of Ruby on Rails to help tell your story.

 og_description: Find out why building good software means telling the right story.
 ---